recryptproject/qtumbook/part2/erc20-js.md

 );
 ```

-Let's use qtumjs to subscribe to the stream of contract events, so we can react in a timely manner when a transfer occurs.
+Let's use recryptjs to subscribe to the stream of contract events, so we can react in a timely manner when a transfer occurs.
 The code:

 ```js
 async function streamEvents() {